Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 2.0.10 =
 - [New API]: Adde Alipay addon support.
 Requires Alipay addon version 2.0.0+.
 - Added Bosnia and Herzegovina Convertible Mark (BAM) currency.
+- Fixed "Invalid email address" error when APM addon is installed and "Send Receipt Email From Stripe" option enabled.

 = 2.0.9 =
 - [New API]: Fixed zero cents currencies were divided by 100 on payments result page and order info.